sani723/ES6-Learning/README.md

 console.log(c); // 3 as we are not passing any value for third parameter so it will also take defualt value
 ```

-Default parameters are available to later default parameters
+Default parameters are available to later default parameters:

 ```javascript
 let doWork = function(a=1, b=a) {